 Still, some products that only require an automatic import license are monitored (like poultry) and therefore need additional licensing.

 Once you’ve managed to get an automatic import license, you’ll have no restrictions to the number of import licenses you can receive, you just need to apply for it continuously.

 Each automatic import license can be used for a time period of 6 months, and normally for imports of one batch.

-However: sometimes one license can be used for imports of several batches, and you’ll also be able to receive several import licenses, each time you apply for an automatic import license.
+Sometimes, one license can be used for imports of several batches, and you’ll also be able to receive several import licenses, each time you apply for an automatic import license.

-What products need an import license?
+What products need import licenses?